 The best meats to grill

 Grilling is a year-round way of life but especially during the summer.
-Open Prairie® Natural* Pork and Angus Beef are the perfect products to celebrate grilling season.
+Open Prairie® Natural* Pork are the perfect products to celebrate grilling season.
 And don’t worry — you don’t have to be a grill guru to feed your hungry crew.
 Grilling natural meats and fresh veggies doesn’t have to be complicated.
 In fact, a little grilling knowledge can go a long way!
 We’ll help you choose which cuts of meat to use and provide tips and inspo on how to cook them.
 That way, you can throw the backyard BBQ bash of your dreams.

 So whether you’re a complete newbie or a seasoned grill aficionado, we’re here to help you master the grill and have a flavorful eating experience with Open Prairie Natural Meats.